 The Mexican variety of Spanish is used in Mexico.

-1) ¿Dónde está mi recámara?shown using the International Phonetic Alphabet (IPA):
+1) ¿Dónde está mi recámara?

 Language information at Wikipedia